-A popular vacation spot, Charleston, South Carolina is known for its rich history, antebellum homes, and attractive setting on Charlestown Harbor.
+A popular visitor destination, Charleston, South Carolina is known for its rich history, antebellum homes, and attractive setting on Charlestown Harbor.
 The main downtown area is known as ‘the Peninsula’, separated by the Ashley River to the west and the Cooper River to the east, with The Battery at its southern end.
 Across the water, Fort Sumter is where the first shots of the Civil War were fired.
 Running in Charleston is a treat, with numerous scenic and historic routes, taking advantage of the city’s waterfront setting, historic architecture, and numerous rivers that spill into the harbor.

 The central part of Charleston is very walkable.
 The bus system is operated by the Charleston Area Regional Transportation Authority (CARTA).
 Note that Charleston’s summer weather is very hot and humid, featuring near daily downpours and thunderstorms.